 Who will finish?
 Few.

 This passage seems to predict the calling of the gathered, which is how Words refers to the explorers tempted to come to the cavern by Yeesha's Bahro.
-It would seem that not very many of the gathered were expected to complete the quests.

 The grower will take time.